 What Makes it Special?

 There are two reasons why these coffee beans are special.
 The rigorous selective process and the digestive fermentation in the intestinal tract of the luwak.

 During the digestive process, the coffee beans remain intact.
-The civet will only assimilate the coffee cherry flesh.
+The civet will only assimilate the cherry flesh.
 The civet coffee is the result of the enzymes found in the luwak’s intestines.
 The partial digestion produces free amino acids and shorter peptides.
-This in turn allows for a final coffee bean that is less bitter and smoother.
+This, in turn, allows for a final coffee bean that is less bitter and smoother.
 Specialists describe it as having a “creamy taste, full-bodied aroma, and natural sweetness.”

 Kopi Luwak – The Rarest Beverage in the World

 The Most Expensive Coffee In the World – Is It Better or Not?